cxing-blip/CSC120-FinalProject/cheatsheet.md

 - Counter Item (class: `CounterItem`)
 	- Purpose: A consumable that temporarily wards off or frightens the Box Girl.
-	- How to use: `use item` → the item is removed from inventory, sets a short deterrent state, and if Box Girl shares your room she will be forced to move.
+	- How to use: `use item` → the item is removed from inventory, sets a short deterrent state, and if Box Girl shares your room, she will be forced to move.

 - Manuscript (class: `Manuscript`)
 	- Purpose: Unlocks skills for the Box Girl when found/opened; cannot be used by the player.
 	- Behavior: Opening a box with a Manuscript auto-activates the corresponding skill, which may immediately affect boxes, movement, or cause the Box Girl to act.

 - Empty Box marker
-	- Purpose: Represents boxes with no useful item.
-Opening shows "This box is empty.".
+	- Purpose: Represents boxes with no useful items.
+The opening shows, "This box is empty."

----

-# Room & Map notes
+3. Room & Map notes

 - Rooms have features (stored in `featureItem`) such as:
 	- "Carved door (Miss Mary's Location)" — a hint for Miss Mary's location